January US job openings dip, but still high at 10.8 million

 In January, the unemployment rate fell to 3.4%, lowest since 1969.

 But the flipside of healthy economic growth and robust hiring has been a resurgence of inflation.
 Consumer prices hit a four-decade high last June — up 9.1% from a year earlier.
-Inflation rates have since come down — to 6.4% in January — but that is more than three times the Federal Reserve’s 2% target.
-A tight labor market can push wages — and overall prices — higher.
+Inflation rates have since come down — to 6.4% in January — but remain well above the Federal Reserve’s 2% target.

 In response, the Fed has raised its benchmark interest rates eight times in the past year.